LoneDev1989/japin-guide/index.md

 ## Guide to use Japin
 The Japin app is designed in a simple manner for easy understanding, however a brief guide may lower down the time to get oneself familiarized with the app.
 This guide is supposed to serve that purpose.

+### Menu Guide
+This is a list of menu items that appears in the navigation drawer of Japin.
+The following points briefly describes the functionality of each option.

+* See Pictures: This is selected by default when the app is opened, it is the wall where pictures visible to you appears sorted by its popularity and then its freshness.

+* Find Others: This opens up the lists that shows your admirers, people you are admiring and the entire Japin community.
+Right now it has a basic search fucntionality but in future updates filters and a better search will be there.

+* See Profile: This opens up your own profile and your pictures.

+* Upload & Post: This opens a picture uploader, selecting a picture will open the cropper and after cropping that picture can be edited and then posted in Japin.

+* Click & Post: This opens up the camera, after the picture is shot it is sent to the picture editor from where it can be edited and then posted in Japin.

+* Click & Save: This also opens up the camera but clicking a picture here will just save it in the device and the camera will continue to operate till cancelled.

+* Share App: This opens up sharing options for the app installation link by which you can request your friends to install Japin on their device.
+Please share the app if you like it :)

+* Japin Intro: This opens up the slider intro or onboarding slide, which you saw when opening Japin after registration.

+* Japin Info: This opens up a webview that opens the site containing information about Japin.

+* Terms and Policy: This opens up a webview that opens the site containing Terms and Conditions and Privacy Policy of Japin.

+* How to Use Japin: This opens up this webview (the one you are currently viewing)

+* Rate Japin: This opens up the Google Play page for Japin app through which you can rate and review the app.
+Please rate and review the app after using it :)

+* Profile Settings: This opens up the edit profile options.

+* Log Out: This prompts you if you want to log out of Japin in case you feel any security issue.

 ### Icon Guide
 This is a list of icons encountered in the app which does not have any attached textual description, you can take a look for what they mean.
 The following tables group the icons (most of them are buttons) in order of activities where they are visible.